Xamla/rosvita-documentation/source/Python_In_Rosvita_Graphs.rst

       return 'my_class_instance object memory adress {}'.format(id(my_class_instance))

 With help of this property you can create objects which lives longer then a single run of the ROSVITA Graph and also can be shared between multiple python modules in a ROSVITA Graph.
-Python objects which are made availble in this manner lives as long as the python runtime instance lives.
+Python objects which are made available in this manner lives as long as the python runtime instance lives.
 In context of a ROSVITA Graph this means as long as the Graph is open and not distroyed with help of the trash bin button this kind of objects are available.

-But wait, many software developer will argument that this kind of using python modules to solve our problem of sharing objects is not a very clean approach and that is correct.
+But wait, many software developer will argue that this kind of using python modules to solve our problem of sharing objects is not a very clean approach and that is correct.
 Therefore, to do it in a more sophisticated and cleaner why please use the `borg pattern <https://www.oreilly.com/library/view/python-cookbook/0596001673/ch05s23.html>`_.

 As an example we provide the files showcase_graph_instance_and_python_object.py the library example_lib.py (lib/python/) and the Graph showcase_graph_instance_and_python_object.xgraph